-For 2022, the child tax credit reverts to $2,000 per child, age 17 or younger.
-The refundable portion of the credit is $1,500 in 2022, so that even if taxpayers do not owe any tax, they can still claim the credit.
+For 2023, the child tax credit reverts to $2,000 per child, age 17 or younger.
+The refundable portion of the credit increases to $1,600 in 2023, so that even if taxpayers do not owe any tax, they can still claim the credit.
 A $500 nonrefundable credit is also available for dependents who do not qualify for the Child Tax Credit (e.g., dependents age 17 and older).

 Child and Dependent Care Tax Credit

-If you pay someone to take care of your dependent (defined as being under the age of 13 at the end of the tax year or incapable of self-care) to work or look for work, you may qualify for a credit of up to $1,050 or 35 percent of $3,000 of eligible expenses in 2022.
+If you pay someone to take care of your dependent (defined as being under the age of 13 at the end of the tax year or incapable of self-care) to work or look for work, you may qualify for a credit of up to $1,050 or 35 percent of $3,000 of eligible expenses in 2023.
 For two or more qualifying dependents, you can claim up to 35 percent of $6,000 (or $2,100) of eligible expenses.
-For higher-income earners, the credit percentage is reduced, but not below 20 percent, regardless of the amount of adjusted gross income.
+For higher-income earners (AGI of $43,000 or more), the credit percentage is reduced, but not below 20 percent, regardless of the amount of adjusted gross income.
 This tax credit is nonrefundable.

 Individuals – Education